SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 ## Idea Snippets Gathering
 * decisions purely based on political interest A1
-* when interest is served, working with adversary is possible A2
 * Europe's technical superiority turned the balance against historical civilzations A11
-* power in itself can't be used to gauge international order, but bop inhibits capacity to overthrow intl order A5
 * every king believes that acting in his self intrest strengthened general peace A6
 * Brits wanted to preserve balance of power either by actively controlling for it or waiting for balance A3
 * England's Abs.
 Mon. replaced with constitutional monarchy A22

+* old France (more stable) got power from the King alone A23
+	* greed lead to unconcious crimes A10

 * European's colonization had strategic advantage A17

 * Its advantageous to do business instead of doing brute territorialism A12
 	* Britian's aquisition of Calcutta train station was beneficial A21
 	* The britons did not want to assimilate in the Indeas A19 || opposite: Europeans conquered with a goal of assimilation A16

-* old France (more stable) got power from the King alone A23
-	* greed lead to unconcious crimes A10
+	* when interest is served, working with adversary is possible A2

 * balance of power whether ye wanted or not A4
 	* No agreement?
 Fight!
 Eventually there will be one.
 A14